discourse/discourse-subscriptions/README.md

 If you take a look at your [Stripe Dashboard](https://dashboard.stripe.com), you'll see all those products and plans are listed.
 Discourse Subscriptions does not create them locally.
 They are created in Stripe.

+## Enable Webhooks

+You'll need to tell Stripe where your end points are.
+You can enter this in your Stripe dashboard.

+The address for webhooks is: `/s/hooks`

 ## Testing

 Test with these credit card numbers: